-Engage parking brake on combine, shut engine down, and wait for all moving parts to stop before leaving cab.
+Engage Parking Brake on Combine, shut engine down, and wait for all moving parts to stop before leaving cab.

-- Jam a wood block tightly in the knife, between a guard and a cutting section. - Restart the combine, engage the feeder housing and check the pressure on the gauge.
-The relief pressure should be 3000 psi (may be closer to 2800 psi on single pump units).
+- 1. Jam a wood block tightly in the Knife, between a Guard and a Cutting Section. - 2.
+Restart the Combine, engage the Feeder Housing and check the pressure on the gauge.
+The Relief Pressure should be 3000 psi.
 If adjustments are required, proceed as follows:

-Engage parking brake on combine, shut engine down, and wait for all moving parts to stop before leaving cab.
+Engage parking brake on Combine, shut engine down, and wait for all moving parts to stop before leaving cab.

-- Locate the relief valve on the side of the Knife Drive Pump.
-Loosen lock nut and turn the relief screw counter clockwise to increase pressure, clockwise to decrease.
-Adjust the relief screw 1/4 turn at a time in the appropriate direction. - With the knife still jammed, restart the combine, engage the feeder house drive and check the pressure on the gauge.
+- 3. Locate the Relief Valve on the top of the Main Manifold Block.
+Loosen Lock Nut and turn the Relief Screw counter clockwise to increase pressure, clockwise to decrease.
+Adjust the relief screw 1/4 turn at a time in the appropriate direction. - 4.
+With the Knife still jammed, restart the Combine, engage the Feeder House Drive and check the pressure on the gauge.

-Be sure all bystanders are away from the machine prior to engaging the header.
+Be sure all bystanders are away from the machine prior to engaging the Header.